varshasenthil2003/AMCS_Chatbot_Hackathon/README.md

-# Document-Based Chatbot with Cohere
+# 📄 Document-Based Chatbot with Cohere 🤖

-This project is a chatbot designed to answer user queries based on uploaded PDF documents.
-The chatbot utilizes Cohere's NLP capabilities for semantic search and conversational AI.
+This project is a **chatbot** designed to answer user queries based on uploaded PDF documents.
+Powered by **Cohere's NLP capabilities**, it enables semantic search and interactive AI-powered conversations. 🚀

+---

-## Features
+## ✨ Features

-- **Document Upload and Indexing**: Upload PDF documents to create a searchable index.
+✅ **Document Upload and Indexing**: Upload PDF documents to create a searchable index.
-- **Semantic Search**: Retrieve relevant document snippets for user queries using Cohere embeddings.
+🔍 **Semantic Search**: Retrieve relevant snippets from documents using Cohere embeddings.
-- **AI-Powered Conversations**: Generate context-aware responses to user queries.
+💬 **AI-Powered Conversations**: Context-aware responses to your queries.
-- **Interactive Web Interface**: Engage with the chatbot and upload documents directly from the browser.
+🌐 **Interactive Web Interface**: User-friendly interface for uploads and chatting.

+---

-## Project Structure
+## 🏗️ Project Structure

 ```
 ├── app.py               # Main Flask application